Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/03-dijkstra.md

 #### Time Complexity with an Adjacency Matrix

-Open the drop down menu below to see our implementation of Dijkstra's algorithm when provided an adjacency matrix `g` and a start node `s`.
+Open the drop down menu below to see a sample implementation of Dijkstra's algorithm when provided an adjacency matrix `g` and a start node `s`.
 Each non-constant operation is annotated and will be discussed in further detail below.

 <details>
 <summary>Sample Implementation of Dijkstra's Algorithm</summary>